pskelsey/futureCrop/README.md

 * Save your model fitting and projection results to create your own statistics and graphics.

 ## Example
 The example regression dataset included with the app is uploaded.
 It contains a response variable and values for 6 different weather variables.
-Regression tree ensembles are trained, tuned and tested using a nested k-fold cross validation procedure with Bayesian optimization for tuning of hyperparameters.
+Regression tree ensembles are trained, tuned and tested using a nested cross validation procedure with Bayesian optimization for tuning of hyperparameters.
 The most accurate predictive algorithm is an ensemble of boosted regression trees.

 ![regressionTab1](https://user-images.githubusercontent.com/32124230/108000033-e3caac80-6fe0-11eb-9ee5-8357da6abfc0.PNG)